VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

 `maxFold` = 164 and the RSA CPU entry were both open when this section was first written; corrections 6 and 7 above settle them.
 Neither is a defect.

+## The two independent analyses: agreed, disputed, added

+Two fresh-context analyses examined the same production window by different routes
+- one from the **profiles**, one from the **code**.
+Neither saw the other's output.
+This is the reconciliation.

+### Agreed by both

+- **There is exactly one contended resource: bolt's write lock.** The profile route proved it observationally (29 goroutines blocked in `sync.Mutex.Lock`, all on the same mutex address, all in `bolt.beginRWTx`; `queue.mutex` 290x smaller at 0.34%).
+  The code route reached the same place by tracing every lock on both hot paths.
+- **The add path dominates that lock.** Profile route: ~78-85%, *derived* from saturation plus the fold log.
+Code route: **87.7%, computed directly** from the fold line (`13 x (meanTx - meanLock) = 7.40 s of 60 s = 12.3%` for archives, so 87.7% is everything else).
+Two methods, ~3-10 points apart, same conclusion.
+- **The manager is not CPU-bound.** 1.0% of a 16-core host.
+- **Reordering or prioritising the writers will not help.** Adds and completions are ~1:1 and share one lock; priority moves the queue rather than shortening it.
+Both independently concluded the lever is *transaction count*, not scheduling.
+- **The periodic backup is a real competing consumer that the mutex and block profiles cannot see**, because bolt is MVCC and `tx.WriteTo` takes no write lock.

+### Disputed - and the code route wins on evidence

+- **The freelist.** The profile route concluded "not a compaction story… the volume is small" (~110k free pages, 5.4% of the file, and freelist *CPU* only matters when CPU is scarce, which it is not).
+The code route **reproduced the opposite**: the identical empty write transaction costs **0.63 ms with an empty freelist and 61.3 ms at production's 111k free pages**, because `Tx.Commit` unconditionally rewrites the entire free+pending list - 890 KB, written and fsynced, for zero work.
+A reproduction beats an inference, so this stands as the explanation of the 52-74 ms floor.
+- **Whether the backup's cost is knowable.** The profile route said it cannot be determined without an A/B. The code route showed it is closed-form: the copy's read transaction pins pending pages, `EstimatedWritePageSize` counts them, and every commit during the copy pays.
+Both are right in their own frame - the profile route said "from *these profiles*" - but the practical answer is that two `bolt.Stats()` fields on the existing fold line would settle it.

+### Added by the profile route alone

+- **The methodological catch that mattered most:** Go's mutex profile charges the *unlocker* the wait of the waiter it hands off to, so under a deep FIFO queue the 84.93/9.10/5.59% split is a **transaction-count** split carrying no hold-time information.
+My published reading of it was wrong, and no amount of code reading would have caught that.
+- **Cross-instrument agreement worth trusting:** mutex-profile bolt-lock total 5,252.7 s against block-profile `beginRWTx` 5,313.8 s - **1.2% apart**; and block-profile archive wait 98.97 s against the fold log's own figure ~100 s - **~1%**.
+- 501 concurrent in-flight requests, **every one blocked** (239 add, 263 archive);
+  745 live mangos connections.
+- `maxFold` = 164 is a closed-loop artefact (`maxFold ~= arrival_rate x maxTx`,
+  predicted within 5% on every line), not a cap.
+- RSA is ~one new connection per completion - real churn, because each `wr add` is a fresh process - but 0.35% of the host, and no handshake is paid per *request*.
+- **No `os/exec`, `bsub`, `bjobs` or scheduler frames anywhere in 2,715 goroutines**, so the synchronous LSF call was blocking nothing at that instant.

+### Added by the code route alone

+- **`bucketEnvs` grows by one never-deleted ~6-11 KB record per add**, because `managerremotesameaslocal: true` ships per-runner `os.Environ()` and the cache is 12 entries. **This is the upstream cause of the DB growth that every other mechanism feeds on**, and both documents had been silent on it.
+- **Three *sequential* write transactions per single-job add** - the latency mechanism the transaction count alone could not explain.
+3 x 4.6 s queue traversal = 13.8 s against a measured 13.54 s tail mean.
+- The freelist reproduction above.
+- The concrete minimum fix: three edits, no new machinery, ~2.4-4x the ceiling.
+- **The ordering hazard** that any add-fold change must argue past: `prepareNewJobs` reads before it writes, and adds interact through dep groups.
+- A plain bug in `storeBatched` (an extra empty committed transaction per store), and the explanation of `wr add 150000` taking 72.5 s (split into ~50 transactions).
+- No 6-request concurrency cap: `numRPCReaders` bounds admission only.

+### Net position

+The diagnosis is settled and neither analysis was redundant. **The floor is the freelist rewrite; the multiplier is three sequential add transactions; the growth that feeds both is an env record that is never deleted.** The fix is a set of cheap, contained edits, not new machinery - and the profile route's contribution was to stop the wrong fix being built on a misread number.

 ## Which cause?
 Not settled yet